Contents

 We know that different people like to communicate in different ways and not everyone, for example, is naturally comfortable with using the internet.

-So, if you’d like to telephone us for a caravan insurance quotation we would welcome your call during office hours on:
+So, if you’d like to telephone us for a caravan insurance quotation, we would welcome your call during office hours on:

 01702 606301

-That will be a completely free call, and our team will be standing by waiting to help you complete your search for appropriate cover.
+Our team will be standing by waiting to help you complete your search for appropriate cover.

 To help you with your enquiry and provide you with a speedy quotation, we will need to understand a few basic things about you and your caravan including:

-• the type and value of caravan you wish to cover;
+- the type and value of caravan you wish to cover;

-• how you plan to use it, over what distances and how frequently etc.;
+- how you plan to use it, over what distances and how frequently etc.;

-• where you live and where you plan to park it when it is not in use;
+- where you live and where you plan to park it when it is not in use;

-• who will be towing or driving it if applicable;
+- who will be towing or driving it if applicable;

-• where it is sited (for statics etc.);
+- where it is sited (for statics etc.);

-• what sort of contents you have in it and their value; etc.
+- what sort of contents you have in it and their value; etc.

 There may be other questions specifically related to the type of caravan you are planning to insure and your own specific requirements in other areas.